Scunthorpe Steelworks: Consolidation (1912–1966)

 Experimental underground mining began in the 1930s, leading to the development of the Santon drift mine, with production beginning after the end of the Second World War.
 A second mine, Dragonby, was also opened in the post war period.
 Both mines were worked on the room and pillar system, with approximately 6 to 7 m height of extraction within the seams, leaving some ironstone for roof support (about 2.5 m depth) and roadway.
 Drilling and blasting were used for extraction with much of the work mechanised.

+16 bombs landed on the night of June 27, 1940.

 By the mid 20th century Scunthorpe was expanding into a large town, to the west, north and south of the original village, and its extent now included the former villages of Crosby and Frodingham, and had reached as far south as Brumby.
 The steelworks and ironworkings had expanded east and to the north.
 The population of Scunthorpe reached over 45 thousand in 1941, and was to increase to over 66 thousand by the beginning of the 1980s.

 In 1951 much of the British steel industry was briefly nationalised, as the Iron and Steel Corporation of Great Britain.
 However, in late 1951 a Conservative government was elected (see Third Churchill ministry) and the nationalisation decision reversed.
 The United Steel Companies was recreated; Richard Thomas and Baldwins was re-created with the separation of the Steel Company of Wales; and GKN re-acquired its former steel interests including those at Scunthorpe.